 The interdependence of living organisms and the factors that limit distribution and abundance is explored in terms of the hierarchy of ecological study.
 This course follows a natural progression from adaptations to biogeochemical cycling to illustrate the requirements of healthy natural systems.
 The course culminates with a discussion on restoration ecology to introduce the challenges, conflicts and approaches applied to seek sensitive and compatible solutions between the competing needs of the urban and natural environments.
 Local, provincial, national issues, as they relate to aquatic and terrestrial systems will serve to highlight sound and effective land use practices, subwatershed level planning, and construction techniques.

 GEM351 - Soil Science and Geomechanic Principles

-This course introduces students the fields of soil science and geotechnical engineering.
+This course introduces students to the fields of soil science and geotechnical engineering.
 Several laboratory and field testing procedures will be covered to allow for soils classification under the applicable system.
-Field investigation procedures and supplemental theory will be covered for common project activities, such as earthwork inspections and environmental investigations.
+Field investigation procedures and supplemental theory will be covered for common project activities such as earthwork inspections and environmental investigations.